watsonfellowship/watson-51/_fellows/agathe-mwehu.md

 school: Wheaton College

-project: "Storytelling As A Way of Healing From Trauma"
+project: "Storytelling as a Way of Healing From Trauma"

 countries:
   - Rwanda